AMJ-dev/Tahoe_update/specials/INSTALL_UBUNTU.rst

 It’s usually a good idea to upgrade the virtualenv’s pip and setuptools to their latest versions, with ``venv/bin/pip install -U pip setuptools``.
 Many operating systems have an older version of virtualenv, which then includes older versions of pip and setuptools.
 Upgrading is easy, and only affects the virtualenv: not the rest of your computer.

-Then use the virtualenv’s pip to install the latest Tahoe-LAFS release from PyPI with ``venv/bin/pip install tahoe-lafs``.
+Then use the virtualenv’s pip to install the latest Tahoe-LAFS release from PyPI with ``venv/bin/pip install tahoe-lafs``

 After installation, run ``venv/bin/tahoe --version`` to confirm the install was successful:

 ``virtualenv venv``
 New python executable in ~/venv/bin/python2.7